Resettlement and humanitarian admission - Germany | DIP EUAA

 Germany does not have community sponsorship programmes linked to civil society-led humanitarian admission programmes.

-In addition to the federal government, the federal states may also establish humanitarian admission programmes.
+In addition to the federal government, federal states may also establish humanitarian admission programmes.
 Section 23(1) of the Residence Act stipulates that, in order to maintain federal uniformity, the relevant state admission directives require the approval of the Federal Ministry of the Interior.
 Currently, no such programmes are implemented.

 In the past, some states have granted refugees, mainly from Syria but also from Iraq and Afghanistan, the opportunity to legally enter Germany to join relatives through their own state admission programmes.
 This required the submission of a declaration of commitment in which the relatives in Germany financed the living expenses of the incoming refugee for a certain period of time.